TAbdiukov/CryptoChecker_Research/README.md

 ### Step 4 - Dump the unpacked binary

-perform,
+execute,
 ```
 cc.com busy.bin
 ```

-and wait for some time to ensure that the software unpacked itself.
+and wait for some time to ensure that the software unpacks itself.
 30 seconds should be more than enough.

 Then launch LordPE and select `cc.bin`.
 Right-click -> Dump full

-*Tip*: Pre-dumped copy available in [bin/dump9x.exe](bin/dump9x.exe)
+* Pre-dumped copy available in [rev/dump9x.exe](rev/dump9x.exe)

 ### Step 5 - Generate a listing